genellann/Drupal_Vagrant_Provision_Script/README.md

 ## [start.sh](/src/start.sh)

 The start script:
-(1) initializes a ubuntu 16.04 VirtualBox, and
+(1) initializes an ubuntu 16.04 VirtualBox, and
 (2) tells the [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/) to use the provisioning script and what port or ip to run  on

 Check to see if a Vagrantfile exists: